Facebook Pixel Assurance of Student Learning | Western Kentucky University

 Assurance of Student Learning

-The work of the Assurance of Student Learning (ASL) Team is to:
+The work of the Assurance of Student Learning (ASL) Team includes:

-6. assist with the preparation of the response to SACSCOC Fifth-Year Report and Reaffirmation process - Standard 8.1, 8.2a, and 8.2b, which specifically addresses the expected outcomes, rate of achievement of these outcomes, and evidence of seeking improvement based on result analysis.
+• Assisting with institutional reporting requirements for accreditation, including the SACSCOC Fifth-Year Report and Reaffirmation processes (Standards 8.1, 8.2a, and 8.2b), which address student learning outcomes, achievement of outcomes, and evidence of improvement based on assessment results.

 ASL Team Members: